Minimum Days & Instructional Hour Requirements

 - Colorado Preschool Program (CPP): 360 hours

-The minimum instructional hours may be reduced, by up to 24 hours, for the following reasons: (1) parent/teacher conferences; (2) staff in-service programs, and (3) closings deemed by the board to be necessary for the health, safety, or welfare of pupils.
+The minimum actual instructional hours may be reduced, by up to 24 hours once the school year begins, for the following reasons: (1) parent/teacher conferences; (2) staff in-service programs, and (3) closings deemed by the board to be necessary for the health, safety, or welfare of pupils.

-Additional guidance regarding the calculation of the 160 day requirement and minimum teacher-pupil contact/instructional hours can be found on CDE’s guidance document.
+Additional guidance regarding the calculation of the 160 day requirement and minimum teacher-pupil contact/instructional hours can be found in the CDE Calendar and Instructional Hours Guidance.

 Waivers of Day/Hour Requirements